opencog/atomspace/opencog/matrix/README.md

 tools to work with a graph from the point of view of its being an adjacency matrix.

+Thus, generically, a "matrix" in the AtomSpace is simply a collection of Atoms, all of the same kind and general structure, with some identifiable sub-part, called "the rows", or the "left atoms", and some other identifiable sub-part, called "the columns", or the "right atoms".
+As long as one can easily identify all of the Atoms that belong to the collection, and one can identify two distinct sub-parts, one has everything one needs to identify pairs `(left, right)` aka `(row, column)` aka `(x,y)`.
+To get a matrix, one needs one more thing: a Value, some Value, any Value, holding a floating-point number for each pair.
+This number is called `N(x,y)`.
+This number can represent any numeric data at all.
+In the prototypical usage, this number is an observation count obtained by sensory data flowing in from the outside world.
+It dosn't have to be - the matrix toolset provided here is generic, intended to be useful for any AtomSpace data that meets the requirement of having a numeric value attached to a collection of pairs.

 The tools implemented here include:

  * Row and column subtotals (i.e. "marginals").